 Since the passing of Riecine’s founders, John Dunkley and his wife, Palmina Abbagnano, Riecine has now cycled through a few different owners.
 In 2015, a young and talented Italian enologist named Alessandro Campatelli (pictured) took charge with support of the newest owners.
 His mission was to bring back the spirit of these historic Chianti Classico wines that began with the 1973 vintage made by Dunkley and his then enologist, Carlo Ferrini.
 Ferrini has since become one of the biggest names in Italian wine and Alessandro’s first order of business was to enlist him to achieve this goal.

-After Dunkley passed away in 1996, Ferrini decided to move on the following year.
-He was surprised by the call from Alessandro and hadn’t been back to Riecine since the day he resigned.
-“It had been almost twenty years and when Ferrini arrived, he had tears in his eyes.
-John and Palmina were like Ferrini’s second parents.
-It was a great moment to have him back,” Alessandro explained.
+Dunkley passed away in 1996, and Ferrini decided to move on to more personal projects and consulting opportunities the following year.
+Surprised by the invitation to return, he hadn’t been back to Riecine since the day he resigned, and Alessandro said that upon arrival he had tears in his eyes, explaining, “John and Palmina were like Ferrini’s second parents.
+It was a great moment to have him back.”

 It will be exciting for us all to watch as the new team at Riecine redefines one of the most interesting estates in Chianti Classico within the last forty years. -TV